Distributional Compatibility for Change of Measures: Introduction

 Question (B) is henceforth referred to as the \emph{compatibility} problem for the $n$-tuples of measures $(Q_1,\dots,Q_n)$ and $(F_1,\dots,F_n)$.
 We give an analytical answer to question (B), and hence (A).
-In the main part of this paper, we focus on $n$-tuples of probability measures for a positive integer $n$.
-Some results also hold for infinite (possibly uncountable) collections of probability measures; see Remark \ref{rem:21}.
+More generally, we also address the compatibility of two infinite collections of measures.

 Before describing our findings, let us look at a few intuitive cases of (B).
 Suppose that $(Q_1,\dots,Q_n)$ and $(F_1,\dots,F_n)$ are compatible, that is, (B) has an affirmative answer.
 In case that $Q_1,\dots,Q_n$ are identical, it is clear that the respective distributions of a random variable under each $Q_i$, $i=1,\dots,n$ are the same; thus $F_1=\dots=F_n$.
 In case that $Q_1,\dots,Q_n$ are mutually singular, the respective distributions of a random variable under $Q_i$, $i=1,\dots,n$ can be arbitrary.
 In case that $F_1,\dots,F_n$ are mutually singular measures on $(\R,\mathcal B(\R))$, $Q_1,\dots,Q_n$ have to be also mutually singular.
 From the above observations, it then seems natural to us that whether $(Q_1,\dots,Q_n)$ and $(F_1,\dots,F_n)$ are compatible depends on the \emph{heterogeneity} (in some sense) among $Q_1,\dots,Q_n$ compared to that of $F_1,\dots,F_n$.
 More precisely, $Q_1,\dots,Q_n$ need to be \emph{more heterogeneous} than $F_1,\dots,F_n$ to allow for compatibility.